con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 He is a being who's fully realised truth,
 Reality, its peak, and selflessness;[^77-1]
 Supreme in propagating emptiness;
-Intoning both the deep and vast; unspoken;[^77-2] (77)
+Unspoken; teaching both the deep and vast; (77)

-[^77-1]: According to Vilāśavajra, the meaning of this epithet is that Mañjuśrī has knowledge of these four: truth, reality, reality's peak, and selflessness (the commentator glosses these four as slightly different aspects of the ultimate reality).
+[^77-1]: According to Vilāsavajra, the meaning of this epithet is that Mañjuśrī has knowledge of these four: truth, reality, reality's peak, and selflessness (the commentator glosses these four as slightly different aspects of ultimate reality).
-[^77-2]: Literally 'without letters'; the Sanskrit name can also mean 'imperishable'.

 * Davidson's edition prints *tathātābhūtanairātmyaṃ*, and he treats *tathatā* as a separate word in his translation, as well as *bhūta* as an adjective.
 For our reading and interpretation of the text, we follow VV.
 The Tibetan translations do not obviously show that this name is a *bahuvrīhi*.
 * VV says bhūta = satya; Amṛtakanikā takes bhūta as mahābūtānām nairātmyam.